 Anomalocaris, an ancient three-foot-long shrimp-like creature, is an evolution anomaly.
 Anomalocaris (pictured left) is Greek for “anomaly shrimp.”

 Top predators have exceptional vision, freakish or not.
 This week a team of scientists from Australia and Spain led by John R. Paterson (pictured right), a paleontologist at the University of New England, reported on a fossilized Anomalocaris’s compound eye found in the Emu Bay Shale, South Australia.
-The focus of the study was to explore the ancestral origins of Anomalocaris’s freakish eye.
+The study focused on exploring the ancestral origins of Anomalocaris’s freakish eye.

 Study Findings